 - Some of the unique issues in dance related to purity include body image and sex.
 Dance, and in particular, ballet, hold a body image that is virtually impossible for any human to attain.
 Dancers often believe they are “fat and ugly.”
 Unprofessional teachers and cults reinforce the unattainable body image as “pure” thereby placing students into a vicious cycle of shame and guilt related to eating and purging.
 Professional teachers will encourage students to eat healthily and teach acceptance of their natural bodies.

 - not allow students to wrap any part of their bodies with plastic wrap or devices to produce sweat;

 - discourage unhealthy weight control methods such as bulimia and anorexia; and

 - never force students to weigh themselves publicly or keep a chart of their weights.

 - Cult of Confession— is closely related to the Demand for Purity.
-Sharing of feelings of guilt in the ordinary therapy, legal, or religious sense can be beneficial.
-Here, confession helps the person better accept his or her emotional state and open the door for exploring new avenues of behaviors.
+Sharing feelings of guilt in the standard therapy, legal, or religious sense can be beneficial.
+Here, confession helps the person better accept his or her emotional state and opens the door for exploring new avenues of behaviors.
 Confession in the hands of a Totalist becomes a means of exploitation.
-Confession in a cult is designed to obtain obedience to the group with the end result of increasing and intensifying personal secrets other than eliminating them.
+Confession in a cult is designed to obtain obedience to the group to increase and intensify personal secrets rather than eliminating them.